-Minimum Requirements for the Major - For the degree of Master of Arts, the student must have a minimum of sixty-four quarter hours of graduate and undergraduate credit in the major field.
+Minimum Requirements for the Major - For the degree of Master of Arts, the student must have a minimum of sixtyfour quarter hours of graduate and undergraduate credit in the major field.
 At least 24 quarter hours of graduate credit for the degree of Master of Arts must be in the field of the major.

-Whenever possible within the framework of the above rules, the student whose undergraduate record shows a high specialization in a few areas at the expense of general cultural background in the so-called liberal arts and sciences may be required by his major professor upon the recommendation of the Chairman of the Graduate Division to present part of his graduate work in the areas of the liberal arts and sciences.
+Whenever possible within the framework of the above rules, the student whose undergraduate record shows a high specialization in a few areas at the expense of general cultural background in the liberal arts and sciences may be required to earn part of his graduate credit in these areas.